jesusgf96/OUA/README.md

-Code to reproduce the results of "Ornstein-Uhlenbeck Learning in Neuromorphic Systems"
+Code to reproduce the results of "Ornstein-Uhlenbeck Learning in Neuromorphic Systems".

-TODO: Add complete citation when published (preprint/entropy)
+TODO: Add complete citation when published (preprint/entropy).

+TODO: Make the repository public when the preprint is out.